bitloops/bitloops-language/documentation/docs/reference/value-object.md

 ---
 sidebar_label: ValueObject
-title: Bitloops Language - ValueObject - Basic Syntax
+title: Value Object - Basic Syntax
 description: ValueObject syntax on Bitloops Language - Value objects are objects that do not have an identidy.
 There are objects that represent a characteristic and do not identify an variable or object.
 keywords: [bitloops, bitloops language, basic syntax, programming language, variables, types, objects, data types, classes, interfaces, modules, functions, loops, services]
 ---